Gowramma

 Gowramma is a 2005 Indian Kannada-language romantic comedy film starring Upendra and Ramya in the lead roles.
 The film was directed by Naganna and produced by Shailendra Babu.
 The film is a remake of the Telugu film Nuvvu Naaku Nachav.
 This is the third among a series of successful films under Upendra – Naganna combination.

 Production

 In 2004, Upendra approached Shailendra Babu to remake the 2001 Telugu film Nuvvu Naaku Nachav.
+As of April 2005, shooting for the film was complete except two songs, which were to be shot in Europe.

 Soundtrack

-S.A.
-Rajkumar scored the music for the film while Upendra and Kaviraj penned the lyrics.
+S. A. Rajkumar scored the music for the film while Upendra and Kaviraj penned the lyrics.
 The song "Kolthalallappo" is based on "Balamanemo" from Leela Mahal Center.